antirez/freakwan/README.md

 Devices receiving hello messages will compile a list of neighbors.
-A device is removed from the list if we don't receive an hello message fro it for 5 minutes (this means we need to miss at least two successive hello messages, in order to remove a device).
+A device is removed from the list if we don't receive an hello message from it for 10 minutes (this means we need to miss many successive hello messages, in order to remove a device -- this is an important point since we need to account for the high probability of losing messages for being in TX mode while some other node broadcasts).

 Format: